 - QtApplicationManager.Application QML module

-How to use FrameTimer to display frame-rate information.
+How to use the FrameTimer to display information about the frame rate.

 How to use ProcessStatus to display application process information.

-Basic structure and starting point for a custom application-manager executable.
+Provides the basic structure and starting point for a custom application manager executable.

 Three applications and a System-UI communicating over Intents.